backstage/backstage/plugins/catalog-backend/api-report.md

   listLocations(): Promise<Location_2[]>;
 }

-// Warning: (ae-missing-release-tag) "notFoundError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function notFoundError(
   atLocation: LocationSpec,
   message: string,
 ): CatalogProcessorResult;

-// Warning: (ae-missing-release-tag) "PageInfo" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type PageInfo =
   | {